 Many people warned us against visiting South Africa.
-And while we took precautions, we still wound up victims.
-This is our story of being robbed in Cape Town, and how you can learn from our mistake.
+And while we took precautions, we were still robbed while traveling.
+Read on for a cautionary tale of you can learn from our mistake and have a more pleasant visit.

-But I first want to preface that this should by no means be a reason for you to fear visiting South Africa.
-Despite our ordeal, we don’t regret the visit, and we’ve otherwise had a wonderful time.
+I first want to preface that this incident should by no means be a reason for you to fear visiting South Africa.
+Despite our ordeal, we don’t regret our visit to beautiful Cape Town (read about some of the awesome things to do there in this article), and we otherwise had a wonderful time.
 We only wish we had known about this common scam beforehand to have better protected ourselves.

 Table Mountain is a very popular local hiking area for residents and visitors, alike.
 It is also decorated with numerous signs warning of the dangers of the area.
 Being so popular, muggings have been known to happen on the trail.
 You should never hike alone, and you should keep expensive items out of sight as much as possible.